The Mountain Warrior Battalion

 In 1974 USAREC was reorganized.
 The Beckley RMS became the Army District Recruiting Command (DRC), Beckley, and the Third Recruiting District became the Southeast Regional Recruiting Command.
-In December 1974 the Beckley DRC moved to larger office spaces in the Kanawha Plaza building at 300 North Kanawha Street.
+In December 1974 the Beckley DRC was moved to office spaces in the Kanawha Plaza building at 300 North Kanawha Street.

-A realignment of the Armed Forces Examining and Entrance Command (now known as MEPS - Military Entrance and Processing Station) boundaries in 1975 required moving the Blacksburg, Danville, Lexington, Lynchburg, Martinsville, Salem, and Staunton, VA, recruiting stations and the Roanoke Recruiting Area from the Beckley DRC to the Richmond, (VA) DRC.
+A realignment of the Armed Forces Examining and Entrance Command (now known as MEPS - Military Entrance and Processing Station) boundaries in 1975 required moving the Blacksburg, Danville, Lexington, Lynchburg, Martinsville, Salem, and Staunton, VA, recruiting stations and the Roanoke Recruiting Area from the Beckley DRC to the Richmond DRC.
 Responsibility for the Beckley DRC's Winchester and Harrisonburg, VA, stations was transferred to the Northeast Recruiting Region and the Huntington and Logan, WV, recruiting stations were moved from the Louisville (KY) DRC into the Beckley DRC area of responsibility.

 In Fiscal Year 1982, the Blacksburg Recruiting Station was reassigned to the Beckley DRC from the Richmond DRC.
 In FY 83 USAREC reorganized the Beckley DRC from a two-area district into three recruiting areas by gaining 12 Tennessee counties and five recruiting stations from the Nashville (TN) DRC.
 It included all the eastern Tennessee counties from the Virginia border to the Knox County line, and several western Virginia counties.

 Effective September 27, 1994, the Beckley Recruiting Battalion came under the control of the First Recruiting Brigade, Fort Meade, MD.
-At that time, the battalion was reorganized to five companies with the inclusion of the Richmond Recruiting Company (from the Baltimore RB); and the inclusion of the Parkersburg, (WV) Recruiting Station (from the Columbus, Ohio RB), bringing the battalion's total facilities up to 36 Regular Army and Army Reserve recruiting stations and two nurse recruiting stations.
+At that time, the battalion was reorganized to five companies with the inclusion of the Richmond Recruiting Company (transferred from the Baltimore RB); and the inclusion of the Parkersburg, (WV) Recruiting Station (from the Columbus, Ohio RB), bringing the battalion's total facilities up to 36 Regular Army and Army Reserve recruiting stations and two nurse recruiting stations.
 (Control of the two nurse recruiting stations, Huntington (WV) and Richmond (VA) were transferred 1 October 95 to the newly-created Army Medical Detachment.)

-During a national transformation in 2008, the Beckley Battalion lost two Companies along with the Kentucky and Tennessee recruiting stations as well as those in the western part of West Virginia.
+During a national transformation in 2008, the Beckley Battalion lost two companies along with the Kentucky and Tennessee recruiting stations as well as those in the western part of West Virginia.
 One of the two Kentucky stations and all of the Tennessee stations were transferred to the Nashville RB and the remaining Kentucky station and all stations in the western part of West Virginia (including Charleston, Huntington, Logan, and Parkersburg) were transferred to the Columbus Battalion.
-During this transformation, the Beckley Battalion gained three new recruiting companies, the Fairmont (WV) Company (from the Pittsburgh RB) and the James River (Hampton, VA) and Norfolk (VA) companies from the Baltimore RB.
+During this transformation, the Beckley Battalion gained three new recruiting companies, the Fairmont (WV) Company (from the closing Pittsburgh RB) and the James River (Hampton, VA) and Norfolk (VA) companies from the Baltimore RB.